SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Identify any indicators of managers not performing due diligence.

 As you can see, reviews and audits have very different purposes.
-Reviews largely (though not entirely) operate under the assumption that managers practiced due diligence.
+Reviews largely (though not entirely) operate under the assumption that managers practice due diligence.
 Inspections and audits of issues look for signs of not performing due diligence.

 Here are some things internal SMS audits of safety issues should review.